emicl1/fishes/README.md

 - Petr Bureš

 ## User Manual
-For comprehensive details on gameplay mechanics, controls, and tips, please refer to the [User Manual](Fish-Game-manual.pdf).
+For comprehensive details on launching the game, gameplay mechanics, controls, and tips, please refer to the [User Manual](Fish-Game-manual.pdf).

 ## Technical details
 - The game is developed in c++